Wallee97/walkerpi/readme.md

 This project was carried out by Eric Trollsås and Valentine Lin

-The software was designed for the Raspberry Pi 4 and SICK tim 310 laser scanner
+The software was designed for the Raspberry Pi 4 and SICK TIM310-1030000S01 laser scanner